If you’re in the market for a new iPhone in 2024, do yourself a favor and cross the iPhone 5 and Phone 5c off your shopping list.

 If you’re determined to go the iPhone route and you really want the 4-inch display, your best option is Apple’s iPhone SE.

 The iPhone SE is cheap, comes with a 4-inch Retina Display, and delivers a better all-around experience thanks to its processor, RAM, and cameras.
-Oh, and it’ll be getting software support for the foreseeable future.
+It’ll also get occasional security updates.

 And let’s not forget about the mind-boggling amount Android phones out there.
 You can get an outstanding Android device for under $200.